 - Bid/Offer Deadline (optional).

 - Patent List: AST requires at least one active granted patent or allowed published application to consider a portfolio for purchase.
 Our preference is to review patent families that include at least one granted patent in the US, China, Europe, France, Germany, Japan, Taiwan, the Republic of Korea, or the United Kingdom.
-You can add the asset numbers in the fields in the Submission Form, download and fill out the “Patent Template” (recommended for multiple patents) and attach the template to the submission or upload your own patent list to your submission in the “Additional Material” field.
+You can add the asset numbers in the fields in the Submission Form, or download and fill out the “Patent Template” (recommended for multiple patents), and attach the template to the submission or upload your own patent list to your submission in the “Additional Material” field.

 - Provide a Brief Summary or Description of Your Offering.

 - Additional Materials (optional): You can upload any supporting documents that will help our Members better understand your offering and why they should consider acquiring it.
 These documents may include the patent list, offering descriptions, executive summaries, patent family trees, technical analyses, claim charts/potential indications of use, white papers, presentations and marketing materials.

 - Provide any additional comments or information (optional).

 We accept submissions from the patent owners (individuals or companies) or their authorized brokers/representatives.
 If the patent(s) is ultimately purchased by AST, we are only able to pay entities or individuals that have a US Tax ID Number or Social Security Number.
 US companies will be required to supply a W-9, foreign companies will be required to provide a Form W-8BEN-E, and individuals will need to supply a Form W-9 (SSN) or a Form W-8BEN.
 [Note: Forms available at https://www.irs.gov/.]

 You will find the complete list of technology categories in which we may have interest by clicking here: https://www.ast.com/list-of-the-technology-categories-in-which-ast-has-interest/

 The current technology categories listed in the order of priority according to our Members are: